Mirasaki/discord.js-bot-framework/tutorial/2AddingCommands.md

 #### A guide explaining and showing you how to work with command in this framework and how to quickly/easily add new ones
-> Making changes to ***global*** test commands can take up to 1 hour to process, this is because of Discord's API, not because of this framework.
+> Making changes to ***global*** commands can take up to 1 hour to process, this is because of Discord's API, not because of this framework.
 Please be patient when editing global commands and use test-server command or even server-specific commands if possible when actively working on a command!

-## Quick notes on the Command class
-- The command category will always be the parent directory's name

 ## Adding a new command to the registery
 - Copy either the [full command template](/src/commands/.fullCommandTemplate.js) or [minimal template](/src/commands/.minimalCommandTemplate.js)